johlju/PublishCodeCovCoverage/docs/usage.md

     codecovToken: $(MY_SECRET_TOKEN) # reference a pipeline variable or add the token as string
 ```

-In this example, the Codecov token is passed directly as an input parameter instead of as an environment variable.
-This provides an alternative way to supply the token when needed.
-This will also override
-any token set in the environment variable, and also remove the environment variable when the task exits.
+This example demonstrates passing the Codecov token directly as an input parameter instead of as an environment variable.
+Using the `codecovToken` input parameter provides an alternative way to supply the token.
+This approach will override any token set in the environment variable and will also remove the environment variable when the task exits.

 ## How it works